 Fifth, the University recognized early in the program that procurement of materials with recycled content was necessary to complete the recycling loop.
-As a result, the recycled product procurement section was added to the RECYCLING, RECYCLED PRODUCTS PROCUREMENT, AND WASTE REDUCTION POLICY (Attachment iv).
-Since FY1990, the University's Purchasing Department set goals and created an annual report tracking their progress.
-The Purchasing Department purchased \$2,328,000 worth of paper with recycled content in FY1999, accounting for 46.4% of all campus paper purchases.
+As a result, the recycled product procurement section was added to the RECYCLING, RECYCLED PRODUCTS PROCUREMENT, AND WASTE REDUCTION POLICY (see ATTACHMENT 7.)
+Every year since the U of I began tracking paper purchases with recycled content back in FY1990, the University's Purchasing Department purchased millions of dollars of recycled content paper annually.
+This commitment to purchasing recycled fibers is not expected to charge due to an increase in cost.
+Roughly half of all paper purchases each year are for recycled content.